Lori Vallow ‘manipulated’ Chad Daybell and Alex Cox to kill, says prosecutor

 The prosecutor reminded jurors about the harrowing details of the children’s murders and the way the three alleged accomplices disposed of their bodies after – showing the court graphic images of Tylee and JJ’s remains.

-JJ died by asphyxiation with multiple layers of plastic bags wrapped around the little boy’s head and duct tape over his mouth, jurors heard at trial.
+JJ died by asphyxiation with multiple layers of plastic bags wrapped around the little boy’s head and duct tape over his mouth.

 Tylee’s cause of death was impossible to determine because her remains were so badly burned and mutilated.